 As I for one, and I know I speak for

-many more, do NOT want to have some owner of an image
+many more, do NOT want to have the owner of an image

-come back to haunt us later years down the road.. that such and such an image belongs to them
+come back to haunt me years down the road.. that such and such an image belongs to them

 and was misrepresented as public domain by someone who didn't understand what the term means.

 We all work very hard to avoid this.

 I'm asking the web community at large to take as much care

 in presenting images, as we, the artists try to do in creating them.

 To see my art work